PenguCCN/Willow-Features/README.md

 VORTEX: Teleports any loot from mobs straight into your inventory

 WEIGHT: Slows you down, but gives you better knockback resistance against enemies

+### Deeper Dark Enchantments

+CLEARSIGHT - Protects you from Blindness

+SONICBOOM - Allows you to shoot sonic lasers

+SAFEFALL - Uses XP to Reduce Fall Damage

+DARKSPEED - Allows you to move faster in Darkness